Animec Oral Paste Horse Wormer

 Equestrian Wormer Considerations

-As equestrian wormers are controlled in their distribution, you will need to have your purchase approved by one of our SQP licenced members of staff.
+As equestrian wormers are controlled in their distribution, you will need to have your purchase prescribed by one of our SQP licenced members of staff.
 You can contact us for further information

 Animec oral paste is a an easy to use option which treats a range of internal parasites including small and large redworms, roundworm, lungworms, pinworms, neck threadworms and stomach bots. it is ideal to use ina worming rotation with a wormer that does treat tapeworms and encysted small redworms for longer periods, this provides great cost savings while still providing the protection required.